GardnerLab-Pitt/OhioRiver_SR/README.md

 * THe LC02_model_prototyping code is for training ml models and predicting chlorophyll-a in the Illinois and Ohio River Basins.

 * The nhd_centerline_to_polygon is a script for taking nhd centerlines and creating polygons areound unique reaches (COMID).
 This is a preprocessing step for running the LC02 polygon pull code.

+* The rs_wq_comparison file is for comparing sites in the Illionis River Basin that have chlorophyll-a data with high temporal resolution (i.e. monthly sampling) and remote sensing predictions of chlorophyll-a.